smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetMediaClockTimer/index.md

 1. SDL will not send this request if the `mediaClock` field is not indicated as supported in [UI.GetCapabilities](../getcapabilities).
 2. HMI must remember the mode and the value (continuing to update it in case of COUNTUP / COUNTDOWN) of the media clock timer associated with appID and display the accurate values whenever the appID application is activated after having been deactivated.
 3. Initially, the appID together with other application-related information is provided by SDL within one of _UpdateAppList_ and _OnAppRegistered_ RPCs.
 !!!

+!!!
+NOTE
+By default, `forwardSeekIndicator` and `backSeekIndicator` should be set to `TRACK`.
+The HMI should reset these values to `TRACK` when:

+- The media app is newly registered on the head unit (after `RegisterAppInterface` and the button subscription).
+- The media app was closed by the user (App enters HMI level `NONE`).
+- The app sends a `SetMediaClockTimer` request with `forwardSeekIndicator` and/or `backSeekIndicator` not set to any value.
+!!!

 #### Parameters